Postpartum Doula Care

 Serving families in Ann Arbor, Ypsilanti, Dexter & Saline.

 The length of time I work for a family varies according to their needs.
-I have short-term packages of two or three weeks, six-week packages and comprehensive packages which include birth services and postpartum doula care for up to 12 weeks.
+I have short-term packages of two or three weeks, six-week packages and comprehensive packages which include postpartum doula care for up to 12 weeks.
 Packages of six weeks or longer offer the option to purchase additional two-week packages at a 10% discount. *Families outside of my service area may be charged an additional travel fee.

 –Stephanie Christensen, Ann Arbor